Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 However, there are important caveats.
 The guarantee only covers delays caused by the excursion, if you voluntarily wandered off from the group and lost track of time, you’re not protected.
 The ship will not wait indefinitely; if a tour coach has a serious breakdown miles from port, the cruise line will typically arrange transfers but may sail on schedule if the ship’s own departure window is closing.
 And critically, if you book with a third-party operator the cruise line recommends but doesn’t officially sell, you may not be covered at all.

-For independent travellers, the calculus is straightforward: you are entirely responsible for getting back on time.
-Miss the ship and you’re paying your own way to the next port : flights, taxis, hotels, which can easily run to £500–£800 per person.
-The ship guarantee is genuinely valuable in ports where road conditions, traffic, or long distances to attractions make timing unpredictable.
+For people going on their own, the trade-off is straightforward: you are entirely responsible for getting back on time.
+Miss the ship and you’re paying your own way to the next port: flights, taxis, hotels, which can easily run to £500 – £800 per person.
+The ship guarantee is valuable in ports where road conditions, traffic, or long distances to attractions make timing unpredictable.

 Missing the ship is expensive

 On a busy day in high season, this can mean independent travellers wait an hour or more to get ashore, eating directly into their port time.
-In Santorini, which allows only a limited number of cruise ships per day and runs tenders that take 10–15 minutes each way.
-This delay can be genuinely significant.
+In Santorini, which allows only a limited number of cruise ships per day and runs tenders that take 10 – 15 minutes each way.
+This delay can be significant.
 If you have a pre-booked independent tour with a set start time, a long tender queue is a real problem.

-The workaround is to book tender tickets as early as possible when the sign-up opens (usually announced the evening before), accept that you may get ashore 45–60 minutes after ship-excursion passengers, and build that buffer into your planning.
-Alternatively, at the most tender-heavy ports on your itinerary, a ship excursion may genuinely be worth the premium simply to secure that early-morning access.
+The workaround is to book tender tickets as early as possible when the sign-up opens (usually announced the evening before), accept that you may get ashore 45 – 60 minutes after ship-excursion passengers, and build that buffer into your planning.
+Alternatively, at the most tender-heavy ports on your itinerary, a ship excursion may be worth the premium to secure that early-morning access.

 • Sign up for tender tickets the moment they become available, typically the evening before